 1. Digital map data collectors

 Digital map data collectors such as Google Maps use aerial photography and satellite imagery to create their maps.
-This has the benefit that it doesn’t involve any physical contact with the Earth or carbon emissions from motors, but the disadvantage is that if the imagery is taken from an airplane then it may involve high-altitude flights and therefore higher carbon emissions.
+This has the benefit that it doesn’t involve any physical contact with the Earth or carbon emissions from motors, but the disadvantage is that if the imagery is taken from an airplane, then it may involve high-altitude flights and therefore higher carbon emissions.

-2. Surveyors on the field
+2. Surveyors in the field

-Surveyors who collect data by going out into the field and measuring things like land area and elevation are using techniques such as total station and theodolites.
+Surveyors who collect data by going out into the field and measuring things like land area and elevation are using techniques such as total stations and theodolites.
 They can carry out their work anywhere in the world (huge advantage), but come with environmental costs of physical contact with the earth and motorized transport.

 3. GIS professionals

 GIS professionals who work with digital maps that have been created from a variety of data sources use the same methods as surveyors in order to collect their data, but also make use of aerial imagery and satellite imagery when it comes to the map rendering process.
-In addition, they must go through various stages to ensure that their finished product is accurate and they usually need to use GIS software in order to view different map layers.
+In addition, they must go through various stages to ensure that their finished product is accurate, and they usually need to use GIS software in order to view different map layers.

 Carbon footprint sources

-Knowing the three types of methods, carbon footprint related to mobile mapping can be further divided into three main sources: Projecting Digital Terrain Models (DTM) onto vehicles, capturing imagery for Digital Surface Models (DSM), and the operation of navigation systems in vehicles.
+Knowing the three types of methods, the carbon footprint related to mobile mapping can be further divided into three main sources: Projecting Digital Terrain Models (DTM) onto vehicles, capturing imagery for Digital Surface Models (DSM), and the operation of navigation systems in vehicles.
 Let’s explore each of their advantages and disadvantages.

 Projecting DTM onto vehicles